-I earned my certificates via my American Express Hilton Aspire card and my American Express Hilton Surpass card.
-For my three-night stay, I used two certificates and 120,000 in points.
+I have enjoyed two different three-night stays here.
+For my first three-night stay, I used two certificates and 120,000 Hilton points.
 The cash rate for this stay would have been over $4,300 and often is above $5,000 when including taxes and fees.
+For my second stay, I used only free night certificates.
 I recommend using Hilton's flexible date calendar search to find availability.

 One thing to remember on flexibility: Hilton does not have a reliable IT system to adjust your booking.
-As an example, I had considered only two nights at one point.
-However, they would need to cancel and rebook with no guarantee of availability being open.
-You also need to cancel within 14 days of your stay for this resort.
+Book for fewer nights initially and add on a night or more if needed.
+You do not want to have to ask Hilton to remove nights from your reservation.
+They may need to cancel and rebook with no guarantee of availability being open.
+You also need to cancel within 21 days of your stay for this resort.

 The Waldorf Astoria is located about 45 minutes from the Los Cabos International Airport.
 You can arrange private transportation, which can be expensive.
 The recommended ones I looked started at $75 and went up to $150 round-trip.
 I found that not many providers were doing the shared services and many were private, which may have been a indication of the prices.
 Uber does not operate for pick up at the airport.

 I did some research and decided to rent a car.
 Mexico requires mandatory liability insurance, which must be purchased regardless of what credit cards or coverage you may have.
-I chose to use Cactus Rent a Car, which was well reviewed and continuously recommended on popular online forums.
+I chose to use Cactus Rent a Car, on both visits, which was well reviewed and continuously recommended on popular online forums.
 They offered a flat rate per day and included the insurance, so no surprise fees at car pick up.
-I paid $180 for four days.
-The service was great and I experienced no issues.
+Prices start at about $40 per day.
+The service was great, and I experienced no issues.
 This also allowed me to venture out as well as stop at the store.
 There is a Walmart and Costco on the way and many local grocery stores.

 I booked a standard room, which is a Pacific View King Bed.
 The room was large and spacious at just over 850 sq. feet.
 The long entrance hallway welcomes you with a complimentary bottle of tequila on the table as well as some fruit.